 Due to the nature of transcribing we needed to maximise the amount of space and opted for a larger layout.

 - increasing your screen resolution to a larger size.

 Q I am having technical issues with the website

-The website should work across all browsers but may have some layout issues with older browsers.
+The arcHIVE website should work across all browsers.
+However, it may have some layout issues with older browsers.
 We recommend you update to the latest version of your web browser.
-If you are experiencing another technical issue, you can email your query using the Feedback tab accessed on the Home page.
+If you are still experiencing technical issues, please contact our national office in Canberra.